 It may seem farfetched but it’s not impossible to have your dog be the ring bearer.
-Or your kitty be the flower girl.
-Your horse or alpaca can even pull the ‘Just Married’ wagon.
+Or have your cat be the flower kitty.
+You could even have your horse or alpaca pull a ‘Just Married’ wagon or cart.

 These 12 tips will get your started on things to consider and plan for when including pets in your vows.